ThomasHWik/IT1901/readme.md

 [<img src="https://eclipse.dev/che/docs/_/img/icon-eclipse-che.svg" width = "25"/> Open in Eclipse Che](https://che.stud.ntnu.no/#https://gitlab.stud.idi.ntnu.no/it1901/groups-2023/gr2362/gr2362?new)

 # About the PadelApp:
-The Padel App is an app that is supposed to organize matches and tournaments, and creates a scoreboard for the results.
+The Padel App is an app that organize matches and tournaments, and creates a scoreboard and leaderboard for the results.

 The app is located in PadelApp